SeisSol/SeisSol/Documentation/slip-rate-on-DR.rst

 A multi point-source representation, in comparison, may give rise to spurious waves due the continuity of the basis functions within a finite element (smearing), and to the discrete spatial sampling between point sources (aliasing).

-The current implementation allows imposing kinematic models parameterized by regularized Yoffe function (see Tinti et al., 2005, https://doi.org/10.1785/0120040177).
+The current implementation allows either imposing kinematic models parameterized by regularized Yoffe functions (FL=33, see Tinti et al., 2005, https://doi.org/10.1785/0120040177) or by Gaussian  source time functions (FL=34).

 .. figure:: LatexFigures/Yoffe_example.png
    :alt: a typical Yoffe function.
    :width: 15.00000cm

-   Typical shape of a Yoffe function.
+   Shape of a regularized Yoffe function (blue) and a Gaussian source time function (orange).
 We here use rupture_onset=0, acc_time=0.2 and effective_rise_time=1.0.

 The Yoffe functions are parametrized by ``rupture_onset``, ``tau_S`` and ``tau_R``, where ``rupture_onset`` is the onset time of the rupture,